vsrkrishnan/panw-cn-series-aws-zero-trust/README.md

 ![](https://lh4.googleusercontent.com/Jwr4kQBFnXi84CCbOOLTbNkaCDHogOfudxNzUTMfQzfKm8kYB4gVFsJSM52eVxZp_uKzTQe3pUdTgeiikSmSyCyg6tZNAU8_tOetUC8Zph0sPuln7hjakoPvCW9YQSl9lCkdnCJG4pfYN6MiRw)

 40. As seen on the images above, under the READY column, all pods should be **1/1**, and under the STATUS column, all pods should be **Running**.
+This can take from 5-10 mins.
 41. Once all the pods are up and running, navigate to the tab with the Panorama console and on the console, navigate to Panorama > Managed Devices > Summary.
 Note that the CN-Series firewalls were added through bootstrapping.

 ![](https://lh5.googleusercontent.com/LsM4-vAARHXoO_s22AyEU-0ROnZcQiQvM6X7AZCNYCemcvbJSlQzA4wKD3Kxqtlftj6L8cxiuuNCw7mKvcD1PLaQkTRj05BJImrlznKCbptQcyO5GmV4ga60-U5WqQRrm-TV7jBhAEtOyNqXyw)